 It took a while for even some of the bigger brands to deliver 3D printers with this already enabled, because having it disabled made for easier testing of each machine beforehand.

-Once you have installed thermal runway, your other worries is to do with the electronics, circuitry, and heating elements which draw quite a lot of power.
+Once you have installed thermal runway protection, your other worries are to do with the electronics, circuitry, and heating elements which draw quite a lot of power.

 Make sure you don’t have loose connections and your wires aren’t frayed for some reason.
 It’s a good idea to use cable chains or implement some organized wire management so that over time, your wires don’t get damaged.